-- Continuously move the cursor to consume logs.
+- Move the cursor continuously to consume logs.

-- Use SDKs to consume logs.
-Log Service provides SDKs in multiple languages (Java and Python) that support the log consumption APIs.
-For more information about SDKs, see Log Service SDKs.
+Log Service provides SDKs in multiple programming languages such as Java, Python, and Go.
+These SDKs support log consumption based on API operations.
+For more information about the SDKs, see Overview.

-Secure Log Service: Log Service interconnects with cloud security products and uses ISV to consume logs of cloud products.
+Security log service: Log Service connects to cloud security services and uses an independent software vendor (ISV) to consume logs of cloud services.